NanoComp/meep/doc/docs/Meep_C-plus-plus_Tutorial.md

 ```

 Note the constructor for the `grid_volume` class in 1D which takes as parameters the size of the cell and the resolution.
-The sources in Meep are excitations of the polarization vector in $\textbf{D}=\epsilon\textbf{E}+\textbf{P}$.
+The sources in Meep are excitations of the polarization vector in $\mathbf{D}=\epsilon\mathbf{E}+\mathbf{P}$.
 The polarization can be any one of the six cartesian or cylindrical fields.
 There are a variety of sources including dipole and current sources, gaussian pulses and a continuous wave sources.
 For now, we use a gaussian source centered at the midgap frequency with a narrow width, along with the start time and end time of the source.

 ```
  const double w_midgap = (sqrt(eps1)+sqrt(eps2))/(4*sqrt(eps1)*sqrt(eps2));